pxk4950/Santander-Customer-Satisfaction/README.md

 To better understand the dataset and model performance, I visualized key aspects of the data and results:

----

 #### Feature Distributions

 I began by examining the distributions of all features.
 Below is a sample of two representative features:

 ![Feature 1 Distribution](visuals/1.png)
-*Feature 1 Distribution*
+<p align="center">Feature 1 Distribution</p>

 ![Feature 2 Distribution](visuals/2.png)
-*Feature 2 Distribution*
+<p align="center">Feature 2 Distribution</p>

-> These distributions are typical of other features in the dataset, most of which are numeric and centered around 0 with varying spread.
+>These distributions are typical of other features in the dataset, most of which are numeric and centered around 0 with varying spread.
 No major outliers were found, but feature selection remain important for optimal model performance.

----

 #### Class Imbalance & Balancing